 Filled Won Ton Cups turkey pork beef

 Filled Wonton Cups

 I started making these little Filled Wonton Cups as I call them many years ago.
-I and still make them because they’re fast, easy, make a bunch and most of all, they are strangely addictive.
+I still make them because they’re fast, easy, make a bunch, and most of all, they are strangely addictive.
 I promise you if you put these out on game day or bring them to a potluck, you’ll come off as an absolute genius.
 Seriously.
 People just can’t stop eating them.

+Filled Won Ton Cups turkey pork beef